This article provides a full glossary of terms used in Voucherify in alphabetical order.

 Application (API) key

-An individual identifier that authorises you to use the API.
+An individual identifier that authorizes you to use the API.
 Each Project has separate API keys and you should make sure to keep them private.
 You will find your API Keys in the Project Settings.
-Visit our docs to learn more.

 Voucherify Campaign Manager enables you to run the following campaigns: